Ezzy401k/Snake/README.md

+day 20 and 21 of 100 day python coding challenge
 # Snake Game

 This Python program is a simple Snake game where the player controls a snake to eat food and grow longer without colliding with itself or the boundaries of the screen.